Pushing the limits of one-dimensional NMR spectroscopy for automated structure elucidation using artificial intelligence: Results and discussion

-In order to test the performance of our substructure-to-structure model, we generate a set of 15 predictions for each target using the top-$k$ random sampling\cite{fan_hierarchical_2018} procedure during inference time with $k=5$ (SI Section~2.3).
+In order to test the performance of our substructure-to-structure model, we generate a set of 15 predictions for each target using the top-$k$ random sampling\cite{fan_hierarchical_2018} procedure during inference time with $k=5$ (SI Section~S2.3).
 We consider a molecule correctly predicted if it appears within the set of 15 predictions after canonicalization of the model's predictions.
-We obtain a test set accuracy of \numericalresult{97.8\%}, indicating highly accurate reconstruction of the molecule from its Morgan fingerprint.
-There is notably only a small decrease in accuracy of the model as the molecule size increases, with \numericalresult{88.8\%} accuracy for molecules of 40 heavy atoms (Figure~\ref{fig:substruct_trans_results}(A), blue dots), despite the fact that from 10 to 40 heavy atoms, the estimated chemical space grows by over 30 orders of magnitude (SI Figure~3).
+We obtain a Top-15 test set accuracy of \numericalresult{97.8\%}, across all molecule sizes up to and including 40 heavy atoms, indicating highly accurate reconstruction of the molecule from its Morgan fingerprint.
+There is notably only a small decrease in the Top-15 accuracy of the model as the molecule size increases, with \numericalresult{88.8\%} Top-15 accuracy for molecules of 40 heavy atoms (Figure~\ref{fig:substruct_trans_results}(A), blue dots), despite the fact that from 10 to 40 heavy atoms, the estimated chemical space grows by over 30 orders of magnitude (SI Figure~S4).
 The decrease in accuracy for large compounds likely arises in part from dataset imbalance: PubChem has fewer large molecules ($>$22 heavy atoms) because drug-like compounds are often designed to comply with Lipinski's rule of five\cite{lipinski_lead-_2004}, a set of constraints that encourage oral bioavailability.
-Ultimately, only \numericalresult{0.91\%} of the data comes from molecules of 40 heavy atoms in contrast to \numericalresult{6.89\%} from 20 heavy atoms, so the fact that the model's accuracy decays only mildly for systems of this size suggests that the model has learned to effectively reason, in a generalizable manner, over this complex chemical space.
+Ultimately, only \numericalresult{0.91\%} of the data comes from molecules of 40 heavy atoms in contrast to \numericalresult{6.88\%} from 20 heavy atoms, so the fact that the model's accuracy decays only mildly for systems of this size suggests that the model has learned to generalize over this complex chemical space.
 This generalizability can be attributed to the representational power of Morgan fingerprints: using a radius of 2 and a fingerprint size of 8192, we are able to differentiate all but \numericalresult{138} of the $\sim1.5$M molecules in the test set, indicating that these fingerprints are highly efficient at discriminating between molecules by providing nearly unique sequence representations for each molecule.
 Figure~\ref{fig:substruct_trans_results}(C) shows examples of molecules that our model correctly predicts in the substructure-to-structure task.
 These molecules each contain 40 heavy atoms, and their reconstruction requires assembling between \numericalresult{30} and \numericalresult{80} different substructures encoded within their fingerprints, underscoring the complexity of this task.
 The transformer thus proves to be an effective architecture for learning to invert these unique fingerprints back into the SMILES representation.